ucsf-wynton/wynton-website-hpc/docs/hpc/get-started/development-prototyping.md

 </div>

 <div class="alert alert-warning" role="alert" style="margin-top: 3ex" markdown="1">
-**[To be enabled on 2024-09-12]** CPU use is throttled to 2 CPU cores/user, and memory use is limited to 96 GiB/user.
+CPU use is throttled to 2 CPU cores/user, and memory use is limited to 96 GiB/user.
 If a process overuses the memory, it will be killed by the operating system.
 </div>

 ## List of Development Nodes